mabdho/TW/replit.md

 - ✅ FOOTER BRANDING: Enhanced footer with consistent logo placement for brand recognition
 - ✅ FAVICON IMPLEMENTATION: Added custom favicon using the TravelWanders logo for browser tab branding
 - ✅ MOBILE RESPONSIVE LOGO: Logo scales appropriately across all device sizes (mobile, tablet, desktop)
+- ✅ ENHANCED LOGO PROMINENCE: Increased logo size to h-12/h-14 in navigation and h-10/h-12 in footer for better visibility
 - ✅ ASSET OPTIMIZATION: Logo properly placed in public directory for optimal loading and caching
 - ✅ BRAND CONSISTENCY: Maintained consistent visual identity across all pages and components
 - ✅ AUTHENTICATION SYSTEM: Comprehensive login/logout system with admin role protection for city and blog management